Features & Usage

 Arguments:

-: The version to pin the package to.
+<package>: The name of the package to pin.<version>: The version to pin the package to.

 zoi repo

-(aliases: repositories
+(aliases: repositories)

 Manage package repositories.